Redfooxx/SIEM-Elastic-Alert-Triage-Log-Analysis/README.md

 *Figure 10: SOC Alert: New User Account Created*

-Figure 11 (beloow) shows the activity of the newly created user account.
+Figure 11 (below) shows the activity of the newly created user account.
 Figure 12, after adjusting queries, showed the username of the account to be **svc_backup**.

 <img width="1450" height="562" alt="image" src="https://github.com/user-attachments/assets/6817adc1-7a32-47e8-89a6-eb0737181517" />